 Ireland seems to have mastered the key to a good work-life balance.
 Most offices generally start at around 9 am and finish the day’s work by 5 pm.
 So, the weekly total comes up to 35 to 40 hours, along with flexible schedules- which are now possible due to changes in the Irish policies regarding work.

-All workers receive up to 4 weeks of paid leave every year as well!
-Moreover, the country provides 26 weeks of maternity leave for women, with an additional of 16 weeks of unpaid leave, should you choose to avail it.
+All workers also receive up to 4 weeks of paid leave every year!
+Moreover, the country provides 26 weeks of maternity leave for women, with an additional 16 weeks of unpaid leave, should you choose to avail yourself of it.

 4. Variety of Cuisines

-Thanks to the great emphasis on farming and organic produce in Ireland, the food and beverage industry here is thriving!
+Thanks to Ireland's great emphasis on farming and organic produce, the food and beverage industry here is thriving!
 From local farmers to posh restaurants- the quality of food remains impeccable.
 Ireland also has a huge number of pubs you can go to.

-Ireland is also known for having some of the best milk products around the world!
-So your diet here will be full of healthy and tasty meals, high on nutrition and delectable.
+Ireland is also known for having some of the best milk products worldwide!
+So your diet here will be full of healthy and tasty meals, high in nutrition, and delectable.

 5. Friendly People